4bdul7ah/Neuro/README.md

 Overview

 This project focuses on the simulation, analysis, and visualization of neuronal networks.
 It aims to provide insights into the neuronal connectivity, functionality, and the emergent properties of neural systems.
 Utilizing a combination of computational models and data-driven approaches, this project endeavors to bridge the gap between theoretical neuroscience and practical applications in understanding brain functions.
+1.Each number in a set can't be paired again with any other number from the same set in subsequent sets.
+2.Each new set can contain only one number from any previous set, and the rest of the numbers must be unique and not previously paired with that one number.

 Features